 If you’ve mustered up the courage to crush your weight loss goal, let Betterme take the sting out of this demanding process.
 Our app will help you restructure your habits, remold your life and crank up your fitness results!

 Even though water fasting has its benefits, it’s not advisable for everyone.

 Here are some of the dangers of 72-hour water fast:

-Some of the water intakes come from food, so fasting can reduce how much water you’re getting every day.
+Some of our water and most of our electrolytes come from food, so fasting can reduce how much of both you’re getting every day.
 Dehydration can cause dizziness and severe headaches, as well as health conditions such as kidney damage (23).